Dhruv-Jain31/ThreatHawk_VDS/README.md

 - ✅ Scan websites for vulnerabilities using OWASP, Nmap, etc.
 - 📊 View scan results in a modern, responsive dashboard
-- 📂 Store and retrieve scan data via Prisma + MongoDB
+- 📂 Store and retrieve scan data
 - 🧠 Supports multiple scan types with real-time feedback
 - 🧾 Exportable reports and severity-based visualization